TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 {{< figure src="img/highlights23/bloodborne.jpeg" alt="A hoonter must hoont" position="center" style="border-radius: 8px;"  >}}
 Playing through numerous Souls titles, for the last game of the year, I ventured back in time to replay one of my all-time favorites, Bloodborne.
 I played it back in 2016, achieved my platinum within 3 playthroughs, and never returned until now.

-This time it was an appreciation playthrough, reading every item description and exploring every corner of the game world.
+This time I attempted an appreciation playthrough, reading every item description and exploring every corner of the game world.
 After completion, I'm reminded once again why it's considered the best in the series and one of the best games ever made, standing as Hidetaka Miyazaki's magnum opus at the moment.
 Don't miss out on Bloodborne.
 Bloodborne is cool.